 AUDITORY PROCESSING DISORDER TESTING

 APD can occur on its own, or may be related to autism spectrum disorder, non-verbal learning disabilities, dyslexia, delayed language problems, and other health challenges.
+School age children through adults have processing issues, and we are able to evaluate and treat all ages.

 Don't wait!